dav-par/eng114_DevOps/Documentation/docs/vpc_task.md

 ## Redploy two tier architecture on VPC
 - Diagram first
 - Create private subnet for monogodb
-- Design rules for:
+- Design the public subnet and app ec2 connecting to the private subnet and db ec2
-    - public subnet
+- Rules
-    - private subnet
+    - private ec2 and subnet must not have a public ip
 - Notes
     - public subnet already made
     - private subnet and db ec2 should not have public IP